Skip to main content

 • Accreditation Statement: The Northwestern University Feinberg School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 • Faculty Disclosure: Speakers are required to disclose any relevant financial relationships with ACCME-defined ineligible companies prior to the symposium.
-All relevant financial relationships will be disclosed and mitigated prior to the start of the activity.
+The course syllabus will identify any relevant financial relationships.
+All relevant financial relationships will be mitigated prior to the start of the activity.

 American Board of Surgery Continuous Certification and Self-Assessment Programs